allentown521/saladict-desktop-docs/vitepress/en/docs/config/general.md

 Automatically start Saladict when system boots.

+> Mac App Store version does not support this feature, but you can manually set it up, which is also very simple.
+Open the system settings, search for "login items", find "open at login", click the bottom left "+" button, add "Saladict", and you can achieve the startup at login.
+We will support this feature soon.

 ## Hide Icon in Dock

 Hide the icon in the bottom Dock bar, including the translation window and settings window.